OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/active-directory/develop/GuidedSetups/active-directory-singlepageapp-javascriptspa-use.md

 }

 /**
- * Show an error message in hello page
+ * Show an error message in the page
- * @param {string} endpoint - hello endpoint used for hello error message
+ * @param {string} endpoint - the endpoint used for the error message
  * @param {string} error - Error string
  * @param {string} errorDesc - Error description
  */